adcar/canban-docs/contents/docs/canban/low-level.md

 utility function is called.
 If the card is moved to the `Doing`, [markAsDoing](#markasdoing) and [markAsNotDone](#markasnotdone) are called.
 If the card is moved to `Done`, [markAsDone](#markasdone) is called.
-These utlity functions are specified in more detail in the [Utility Functions](#utility-functions) section. `renderCard` is passed to `react-kanban` with the `Card` component. `react-kanban` takes this prop to render a custom card component rather than their default.
+These utlity functions are specified in more detail in the [Utility Functions](#utility-functions) section. `renderCard` is passed to `react-kanban` with the `Card` component. `react-kanban` takes this prop to render a custom card component rather than their default. `Board` also maintains an array of assignment IDs that are in the `Doing` column.
+So, whenever an assignment is moved into the `Doing` column, the array of assignment IDs is updated to include that assignment.
+And vice-versa for when an assignment is moved out of `Doing`.

 ##### Props